 not have given us brains if he didnīt intend us to use them."

 science?
 If we look back in history we can see how different theories

 have succeeded each other.
 You easily get tricked to believe that

-science always deals with exact matters, that can be controlled
+science always deals with exact matters, that can be controlled and

-Einstein showed that matter and energy seems to be an expression of something
+showed that matter and energy seems to be an expression of something

 that really is the same.
 But what is it then?
 We donīt know.
 We only

 have models that describes the increasingly smaller particles we find.

 We can see how energy can form into matter, and how matter can

 transform into energy, but we have no coherent explanation to what it

 actually is, or what happens at the transformations.
 Additionally, we

 have not been able to explain a single force in the universe.
 We can

 describe their size, we can measure them, but we canīt explain them.